Aussie Pre Decimal

 Reverse G: Similar to the reverse D but the P in PENNY points to a thin denticle and the Y points to a thick one.
 There are 81 of each denticle.

 Reverse H: Similar once again to the D reverse.
-The P in PENNY now points to a thick denticle and the Y points to a thin one.
+The P in PENNY points to a thick denticle and the Y points to a thin one.
+The U in AUSTRALIA now points to thin denticles.
 Once again, there are 81 of each denticle.